Moutai shares lead alcohol tumble after China bans spirits from army feasts

-Shares in Moutai, whose premium white spirits are much favoured by the Chinese military, were down 5.8 percent in Shanghai at 2.07 a.m.
-British time, unwinding modest December gains.
+Shares in Moutai, whose premium white spirits are much favoured by the Chinese military, were down 5.8 percent in Shanghai at 0207 GMT, unwinding modest December gains.

 The ban, announced in state media on Saturday, also bars senior military officials from staying in luxury hotels while on business, and comes after Xi made similar demands as he takes aim at the long, discursive meetings and extravagant welcoming ceremonies that mark official life in China.